trifinite/temparary/README.md

 * toggle the phone bit by entering 'p' followed by the return key until the right phone type is displayed (Adndroid or iPhone)
 * toggle the cryptocounter bit by entering 'c' followed by the return key
 * request an authorization response by entering 'a' followed by the return key
-* see how the message id is now
+* see how the message id is now 4294967293 (iPhone) or 2147483645 (Android)
+* maybe combine this attack with the keydrop attack by hiiting 'c'-return-key, 'k'-return key and 'a'-return key
 * exit the application by entering 'q' followed by the return key

 ## Disclaimer
 Only use this tool on Tesla vehicles and smartphones you own or have permission to do so!